zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 **Linear regression is simply a manifestation of this simple equation!** So this is as complicated as our linear regression model gets.
 The equation here is the same one used to find a line in algebra, but in statistics, the actual data points don't necessarily lie on a line!

->The real challenge for regression analysis is to fit a line, out of an infinite number of lines that best describes that data.
+>The real challenge for regression analysis is to fit a line, out of an infinite number of lines that best describes the data.

 Consider the line below to see how we calculate slope and intercept.